sequana/resources/software/README.rst

-Sppashots of Software used by Sequana
+Snpashots of Software used by Sequana
 ----------------------------------------
 Motivation: some software are hard to find or links may not be available on the long run.